Parameters¶

 The example below shows an overview+detail view of a genome.
 The top view shows

 the whole genome, while the bottom view shows a zoomed-in region.
+The linked

-selected region in the overview to the detail view.
+visually connects the selected region in the overview to the detail view.

 {